 dedicated to providing retired thoroughbreds with new careers after the racetrack.

-1984 at her home in Studio City
+1984, at home in Studio City, California

 At Day Of The Scream Queens 2014 with Laurene Landon and Lisa London